 The sophistication of these systems is evident in their ability to adapt oil change intervals based on real-world driving conditions.
 For instance, vehicles used for frequent short trips or operated in cold climates may require more frequent oil changes, as these conditions can accelerate oil degradation.
 Conversely, vehicles driven primarily on highways and under normal operating temperatures may be able to go longer between oil changes.

-Despite the convenience of oil-life monitoring systems, it’s important to note that they do not track oil level or quality directly.
+Despite the convenience of oil-life monitoring systems, it’s important to note that they do not track oil levels or quality directly.
 As a result, it’s still recommended to have your oil checked regularly, either by a professional or through a visual inspection, to ensure the engine is receiving the proper lubrication.
 Additionally, some quick-service centers may still recommend more frequent oil changes than necessary, so it’s crucial to consult your owner’s manual or the oil-life monitoring system for the most accurate guidance.

 Feature | Description |